SUCCESS STORY

 So the persona was designed to:

-maintain dynamics and connection
+keep dynamism and connection

-use emojis in moderation (and with context)
+use emoji sparingly (and with context)

-vary responses (not become a script)
+vary responses (so it doesn’t become a script)

-The leap comes when AI can:
+The leap happens when AI can:

-consult updated status
+check updated status

 pull tracking automatically